Filter

 CVICU Faculty | PRN | Phoenix

-Posting Note: The Cardiovascular Intensive Care Unit (CVICU) is looking for an Advanced Practice Provider (APP) to join their diverse group of highly autonomous APPs.
+Posting Note: The Cardiovascular Intensive Care Unit (CVICU) is looking for an Advanced Practice Provider (APP) to join their growing group of highly autonomous APPs.
 The APP in the CVICU is part of a team caring for acutely ill patients in the ICU, whose condition can change rapidly.
 They are responsible for the developing a plan of care for their patient load, presenting the plan to the attending physician and medical team, carrying out the plan throughout the day, and adjusting the plan as the patient’s condition changes.
 The CVICU APP performs procedures such as endotracheal intubation, central venous and arterial line placement, chest tube placement, chest tube removal, intracardiac line removal, and temporary pacing wire removal.
 The APP is expected to participate in both formal and in-formal education for the CVICU RNs and MD fellows, and actively participate in all division related meetings.
 An ideal candidate will have at least 5 years of ICU experience as a bedside RN, preferably in the CVICU setting, as well as strong clinical experience in an ICU setting as a student.
 However, these items are not a requirement for consideration.
 The hours worked by the APP in the CVICU are varied, and include day shifts, night shifts, weekends, and holidays.
 As this is a shift-work and exempt position, the amount of work per week is not always consistent (i.e. you may work 3 days one week and two night shifts the next week).
 The day shift hours are typically 6:30 am to 5:30 pm, and night shift hours at 4:00 pm to 8:00 am.
 The APP in the CVICU provides care to a caseload of patients within their scope of practice as outlined by applicable state law, regulations, institutional policies, and practice agreements.
 He/she functions as a licensed independent practitioner (LIP) who works collaboratively within a multidisciplinary health team including cardiac intensivists, cardiologists, cardiothoracic surgeons, pediatric surgeons, and other subspecialists as needed.
 The APP only provides care to patients in an inpatient setting.
 He/she is directly supervised by the Division Chief and Director of Advanced Practice services, under the direction of the Physician-in-chief.

 This position works in collaboration with the attending physicians and works within their scope of practice to provide excellent clinical care for patients.
 Plays a critical role in the patient family medical team.
 Professional who may practice in hospital’s inpatient and/or outpatient setting.